rdkcentral/firebolt-certification-app/docs/IntentReader.md

 We can send commands/intents to FCA which will be parsed and formatted by using various handlers.

 You can find the code for handling different types of PubSub requests in the [./intentReaderHandlers directory](./intentReaderHandlers).
-For pubSub scenarios, initially pubSub client communication is established, and then after getting the client response message, FCA processes the incoming intents and corresponding handler responses are called as per the task in the intent.
+For pubSub scenarios, initially pubSub client communication is established, and then after getting the client response message, FCA processes the incoming intents and corresponding handlers are called as per the task in the intent.
-PubSub scenario supports both cold launch and hot launch of FCA.

 ### Setup

 PubSub plugin has to be integrated with FCA to call IntentReader with PubSub communication.
 Setup details here: [PubSub plugin](../plugins/PubSub.md).